zaxor0/zwerchhau/README.md

 |   5  |  +1 HP, +2 Con Damage            |
 |   6  |  +2 HP, +2 Con Damage            |

-Only on a roll of 2 does the target remain unaware of combat; otherwise future attack rolls fall under the other ranged combat scenarios.
+Only on a roll of 2 does the target remain unaware of combat

-On a roll of 1, with a long or shortbow, and with weapon specialization, you may make 1 additional attack for this scenario (3) unsuspecting targets.
+- With a long or shortbow, and weapon specialization, you may make 1 additional attack for this scenario (3) unsuspecting targets.

+On any other roll, future attack rolls fall under the other ranged combat scenarios.

 ### 4. Forced into Melee
 When an opponent charges or attacks a player performing ranged combat, that player may make a single ranged attack.